ICHEC-learn/ACM40640-PH504/README.md

 (Meeting ID: 933 2854 8207, Passcode: 511653)

-You can find the schedule and details about the course in the (Course Outline)[Course_Outline_Jan23.pdf].
+You can find the schedule and details about the course in the [Course Outline](Course_Outline_Jan23.pdf).